UdeS-GRO/S4H2019-ROS-sensor-head/README.md

 3 axis head system, can be control by cell phone or USB controler.
 This open source project is part of the Robotics Engineering Project Course at the University of Sherbrooke.

+Expliquer le setup:

+- RaspberryPi:
+- OpenCR:
+- Camera:
+- ROS:

-# Linux configuration
+# 1- Linux configuration

-The OS used for the test is Ubuntu 16.04.5 LTS (Xenial).
-It's a pretty standard installation.

 ## Update